google/jsonapi/README.md

 all relationships will be serailized inline in the data.

-However, in tests, you may want to construct payloads to post to create methods that are embedded to most closely resember the payloads that will be produced by the client.
+However, in tests, you may want to construct payloads to post to create methods that are embedded to most closely resemble the payloads that will be produced by the client.
 This is what this method is intended for.

 model interface{} should be a pointer to a struct.